-Records of global climate change over the last deglaciation suggest a link between rising CO2 concentrations and global temperature (Denton et al., 2010; Shakun et al., 2012; Putnam et al., 2013; Fig. 5).
+Records of global climate change over the last deglaciation suggest a link between rising CO2 concentrations and global temperature (Denton et al., 2010; Shakun et al., 2012; Putnam et al., 2013).
 However, there is noticeable spatial heterogeneity in both the timing and magnitude of warming through the last deglaciation that cannot be attributed to global CO2 forcing alone (e.g., Clark et al., 2012).
 We find that the initiation of significant deglaciation in some locations across the southern Rocky Mountains lagged rising CO2 concentrations by as much as ~2 - 3 kyr (Fig. 5), which suggests these glaciers were more likely influenced by regional forcings rather than global CO2.

 lce core records-among other records-reveal a complex pattern of abrupt warming and cooling events that occurred in the North Atlantic region during the last deglaciation (Fig. 5; Buizert et al., 2014).
 Despite rising CO2 concentrations beginning ~18 ka, North Atlantic records reveal that cold conditions persisted until 14.7 ka, known as Heinrich Stadial 1 (HS-1).
 Following these sustained cold conditions, an abrupt transition to warmer conditions is marked by the HS-1/Bølling boundary at 14.7 ka (Buizert et al., 2014).
-We find that deglaciation at some locations in the southern Rocky Mountains encompasses the HS-1/Bølling transition.
+We find that the timing of abrupt warming documented in the North Atlantic at the HS-1/Bølling transition aligns somewhat closely with the timing of

-340 Figure 5.
+Figure 5.
 Deglaciation of the Sawatch Range compared to other climate proxies.
-From top to bottom: Atmospheric 345 CO2 concentrations (Bereiter et al., 2015); Global and Southern Hemisphere temperature stacks (Shakun et al., 2012); Synthesized 350 Greenland temperature from ice cores (Buizert et al., 2014); Lake Level reconstructions of Lake 355 Bonneville (LB; black dashed line) and Lake Lahontan (LL; gray dashed line) from Reheis et al. (2014); Normalized BACON plots from Lake 360 Creek (LC; orange), Clear Creek (CC; green) and Pine Creek valleys (PC; blue).
-Vertical lines correspond to the onset 365 of CO2 rise beginning ~18 ka and the Heinrich Stadial 1/Bølling transition at 14.7 ka.
+From top to 300 bottom: Atmospheric CO2 concentrations (Bereiter et al., 2015); Synthesized Greenland temperature 305 from ice cores (Buizert et al., 2014); Lake Level reconstructions of Lake Bonneville (LB; black dashed line) and Lake Lahontan (LL; gray dashed 310 line) from Reheis et al. (2014); Normalized BACON plots from Lake Creek (LC; orange), Clear Creek (CC; green) and 315 Pine Creek valleys (PC; blue).
+Vertical lines correspond to the onset of CO2 rise beginning ~18 ka and the Heinrich Stadial 320 1/Bølling transition at 14.7 ka.